Skip to main content

 Where is Key Monastery Located?

 Key Monastery, also known as Ki or Kee Gompa, is located 12 km southwest of Kaza, the administrative and travel hub of Spiti Valley in Himachal Pradesh.
 Nestled on a hilltop that rises dramatically above the Spiti River, the monastery is part of the valley’s core cultural circuit, easily accessible from Kaza by taxi or bike in 30–40 minutes.
-The route passes through rugged terrain and offers panoramic views of the surrounding desert mountains, making the journey itself an unforgettable experience.
+The route passes through rugged terrain and offers panoramic views of the surrounding desert mountains, making the journey itself an unforgettable experience within the key-monastery-spiti-visit-guide-2026.

 What is the Best Time to Visit Key Monastery?